Quash Homeschool Burnout with Gameschooling

 Gameschooling as a Reward

 We already integrate this method somewhat in our homeschool.
 The Time4Learning playground motivates my younger daughter to complete her lesson time so that she can head into the land of educational fun.
-Similarly, my teen son takes breaks between his subjects to interact with other Time4Learning teens in the Time4Friends social network.
-So I can envision other ways of breaking up our homeschool day with board games or even outdoor games.

 No matter what method of gameschooling we end up going with, I feel confident that it’s going to be the bucket of cool water to our current burnout bonfire.
 There is no doubt that my kids–and even myself–need more play in our day.
 I’m ready for all of us to fall in love with learning all over again this year.